smolcan/ag-grid-jpa-adapter/docs/docs/master-detail.md

 For advanced use cases, the structure of the detail grid can change based on the data in the master row.
 For example, a "Vehicle" master row might show "Car Details" or "Boat Details" depending on the vehicle type.

-You can provide functions to resolve the class and columns dynamically at runtime using `dynamicDetailClass` and `dynamicColDefs`.
+You can provide functions to resolve the class and columns dynamically at runtime using `dynamicDetailClass` and `dynamicDetailColDefs`.

 :::info
 Runtime Resolution These functions receive the masterRow (as a Map) as an argument, allowing you to inspect values to make decisions.